 I’m hiding under my poncho as rain cascades down the canopy above us, waiting for my guide to spot the next animal for us to see.
-It seems they don’t call these the cloud forests for nothing: behind a thick tangle of tree branches, vines, and orchids, I can see only mist.
+It seems they don’t call these cloud forests for nothing: behind a thick tangle of tree branches, vines, and orchids, I can see only mist.

 Suddenly I hear a little high-pitched chirp from a bird nearby.
 Our guide puts his finger to his lips.
 “Listen, do you hear that?”, he whispers.
 “It’s a…”

 I already finished his sentence in my mind.
 I know, it’s a bird.
 We just heard a bird.

 I thought there was only one sound that frogs ever make: that throaty ‘riiiibit’ sound.
-But as I found out in forests of Monteverde, some small frogs whistle like a bird.
+But as I found out in forests of Monteverde in Costa Rica, some small frogs whistle like a bird.
 This particular species keeps its nests in little puddles of rainwater inside the bromeliad plants that grow on the trees there.

 It’s just one of the many little discoveries I made while touring a unique nature park in Costa Rica.
 It’s in a mountainous region where clouds moving in from the Caribbean linger, creating mini rainforests on the slopes below.